PCrnjak/Thermistor-table-generator-using-Steinhart-Hart-equation/README.md

 Use
 ------------------
-You need to fill the bottom paramaters in this python script.
+You need to fill the bottom parameters in this python script.
-R_series is resistor connected in series to your thermistor Table size is resolution of your ADC.
-In bottom example it is 10 bit ADC.
+R_series is a resistor connected in series to your thermistor Table size is resolution of your ADC.
+In bottom example, it is 10 bit ADC.
 Vref is refrence voltage.
-T1,T2,T3 are precise temperatures that you will have to mesure and then read the resistances Rt1,Rt2,Rt3 with multimeter.
-We need to mesure these parameters since we dont know A,B,C coeficients that are needed to get our thermistor curve that will be used as lookup table.
+T1,T2,T3 are precise temperatures that you will have to measure and then read the resistances Rt1,Rt2,Rt3 with multimeter.
+We need to measure these parameters since we dont know A,B,C coeficients that are needed to get our thermistor curve that will be used as lookup table.

     R_series = 51000